-Construction recruiting can seem like a slog.
+Construction recruiting can seem like a struggle.
 There's a good chance you're making it more difficult for yourself than you have to.
 Recruitment challenges are real, but the idea that they can't be solved is a myth.
 For every myth, there's a real fix waiting out there for you to use.

 Myth #1: Construction just doesn't pay well.

 You hear the rumor regularly that construction demands a large amount of labor without enough pay.
 It's true that many construction jobs ask for hard work, but the jobs do pay well.

 Consider first that advancement is a real possibility, especially with the average construction worker becoming older.
 Many higher positions will be opening up, and project managers can easily top $100,000 a year.